arangodb/docs/3.6/programs-arangod-cluster.md

 {% endhint %}

-The minimum timeout in seconds for the internal synchronous replication mechanism between DBServers.
+The minimum timeout in seconds for the internal synchronous replication mechanism between DB-Servers.
 If replication requests are slow, but the servers are otherwise healthy, timeouts can cause followers to be dropped unnecessarily, resulting in costly resync operations.
 Increasing this value may help avoid such resyncs.
 Conversely, decreasing it may cause more resyncs,